Britain and EU launch Brexit talks in Brussels

 Almost a year to the day since Britons shocked themselves and their neighbours by voting on June 23 to cut loose from their main trading partner, and nearly three months since Prime Minister Theresa May locked them into a two-year countdown to Brexit in March 2019, almost nothing about the future is clear.

-Even Ms May's own immediate political survival is in doubt, 10 days after she lost her majority in an election.
+Even Mrs May's own immediate political survival is in doubt, 10 days after she lost her majority in an election.

-Mr Davis's agreement to Monday's agenda led some EU officials to believe that Ms May's government may at last coming around to Brussels' view of how negotiations should be run.
+Mr Davis's agreement to Monday's agenda led some EU officials to believe that Mrs May's government may at last coming around to Brussels' view of how negotiations should be run.

-Sounding conciliatory, Britain's Boris Johnson said as he arrived at a meeting with fellow EU foreign ministers in Luxembourg that he looked forward to "a happy revolution" in relations that would be good for Britain and the rest of Europe.

-"The most important thing I think now is for us to ... think about the new partnership, the deep and special partnership that we want to build with our friends," said Mr Johnson, who campaigned in last year's referendum to leave the EU.

 With discontent in europhile Scotland and troubled Northern Ireland, which faces a new EU border across the divided island, Brexit poses new threats to the integrity of the United Kingdom.